 \section{Building trust and bringing together communities}

 An active community is vital to the success of a benchmarking system.
-As mentioned, different roles and ways that people can contribute to or interact with a benchmarking system have been defined.
-The benchmarkers (which may include multiple scientists) are responsible for planning and coordinating a benchmark, defining the task, possibly splitting it into subtasks or processing stages, and defining the data formats across the stages; the benchmarker also brings an authority role of how to review and approve contributions.
-The contributors (which may include method developers) curate and add content to the benchmark, which could be new datasets, analysis methods or evaluation metrics, adhering to the guidelines set up by the benchmarker.
-Finally, the viewers (which may include benchmarkers and contributors) of benchmark results are users who retrieve one or more of the artifacts (dataset files, intermediate results, or metric scores).
-This could span a range of use cases, including the data analyst choosing which method to use for a specific application, an instructor retrieving a curated dataset for teaching purposes, or a methods researcher prototyping their new method.
+Benchmarkers (which may include multiple scientists) are responsible for planning and coordinating a benchmark, defining the task, possibly splitting it into subtasks or processing stages, and defining the data formats across the stages; the benchmarker also brings an authority role of how to review and approve contributions.
+Contributors (which may include method developers) curate and add content to the benchmark, which could be new datasets, methods or metrics, adhering to the guidelines set up by the benchmarker.
+Finally, the viewers (which may include benchmarkers and contributors) of benchmark results are users who retrieve one or more of the artifacts (code snippets, dataset files, intermediate results, or metric scores).
+These could span a range of use cases, including the data analyst choosing which method to use for a specific application, an instructor retrieving a curated dataset for teaching purposes, or a methods researcher prototyping their new method.

-Given the importance of such a community around a benchmarking system, the question arises on how it can best be assembled and sustained.
-Some strategies include organizing events, including seminars or workshops (typically on the educational side) as well as hackathons and challenges (more aimed at practical onboarding or solicitation of contributions).
+For assembling and sustaining communities, strategies include organizing seminars or workshops (on the educational side) or hackathons and challenges (aimed at practical onboarding or contributions).
 Career-related or financial incentives, such as the prospect of a scientific publication, or compensation for the allocated time, are also common motivators.
 For a method developer, contributing to a public benchmark provides a way to test their method without the need to set up all the infrastructure themselves, and also provides an opportunity to advertise their work.
-Ultimately, the likelihood that someone will contribute to a benchmark will likely be strongly driven by whether the results are of interest to them and their research, as well as how easy it is to contribute.
-Community engagement and contributions can further be made easier by providing clear guidelines (and organization), a suggestion of `good first issues' to tackle, a clear set of contributor guidelines and a code of conduct that covers all interactions related to the project.
+Ultimately, the likelihood that someone will contribute to a benchmark will be associated with whether the results are of interest to them, as well as how easy it is to contribute.
+Contributions can be made easier by providing good organization, suggested `good first issues' to tackle, contributor guidelines and a code of conduct.